SDGforskning/sdg-strings/SDG13_query_action_WoS.md

 </details>

 ## 2. General notes

+This document contains search strings for finding publications related to the actions in the SDG 13 targets and indicators ("action approach"; focus on precision, smaller result set).
+We also have a version which finds publications related to the topics in the SDG 13 targets and indicators ("topic approach"; focus on recall, larger result set), provided in the same repository as this file.
+For more explanation, see the Readme in this repository.

 Targets and Indicators were found from the UN Statistics Division (<a id="SDGT+Is">[Statistics Division, 2021](#f1)</a>).
 This list includes "the global indicator framework as contained in A/RES/71/313, the refinements agreed by the Statistical Commission at its 49th session in March 2018 (E/CN.3/2018/2, Annex II) and 50th session in March 2019 (E/CN.3/2019/2, Annex II), changes from the 2020 Comprehensive Review (E/CN.3/2020/2, Annex II) and refinements (E/CN.3/2020/2, Annex III) from the 51st session in March 2020, and refinements from the 52nd session in March 2021 (E/CN.3/2021/2, Annex)". (https://unstats.un.org/sdgs/indicators/indicators-list/)